marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   one can still use the STL.
 One may also instantiate or specialize templates.

-.. option:: -Wno-mismatched-new-delete , -Wmismatched-new-delete, -Wno-mismatched-new-delete
+.. option:: -Wno-mismatched-new-delete , -Wmismatched-new-delete
+.. option:: -Wno-mismatched-new-delete

   .. note::